-Hamid joined Sense about Science in January 2019 as the public engagement coordinator and is now senior partnerships coordinator.
+Hamid joined Sense about Science in January 2019 as the public engagement coordinator and is now Programme Manager for Research Culture and Quality.
 He heads the Voice of Young Science (VoYS) network in the UK, our unique, Europe-wide network of early career researchers (ECRs).
 Hamid coordinates institutional partnerships with the VoYS programme, developing new relationships and helping partner organisations to build confidence in media, policy and public engagement among their ECR communities.

 Hamid is the first point of contact for the thousands of ECRs and volunteers in the network who want to stand up for science.
 He chairs our ‘Standing up for Science’ workshops around the country and also contributes to the VoYS programme’s twice-yearly ‘Peer Review: the nuts & bolts’ training workshops.